 - Everyone can access resources in a crisis

 - Contact information will be available during a power loss

 - Information is updated regularly

 - Detail your emergency action plan in writing—from identifying individuals responsible for plan action and coordination to noting procedures to follow in an emergency.

 - Add a security component to your plan to protect against crime and terrorism.

 Protect your facilities

-Your emergency action plan should also address weather-related emergencies that could affect your office and terminal locations.
+Your emergency action plan should also address weather-related emergencies that could affect your physical locations.
 Here are some tips to help protect your facilities if a weather emergency is imminent:

 - Protect windows and doors.